The Oblate Program

 1. Twice daily Centering Prayer practice

-A twice-daily practice of 20-30 minutes of Centering Prayer is the foundational and essential practice for consenting to God’s presence and action.
+A twice-daily practice of 20-30 minutes of Centering Prayer is the foundational and essential practice for consenting to God’s love, presence and action.

 2. Daily reading of Scripture